ExpeditionRPG/expedition/README.md

 We're very friendly to pull requests!
 Simply fork the repository, create a new branch, make your desired changes and test them out on your local, then submit a PR.

 Priorities are indicated via the "Assigned" field on issues and pull requests.
 Having someone assigned to it indicates that it's a current top priority and currently being worked on.
-Issues that are definitively low priorty / no plans to be addressed for 6 months+ should be closed and labeled as "wontfix".
+Issues that are definitively low priorty / no plans to be addressed for 6 months+ should be labeled as "wontfix" and closed.

 Question?
 Email us at contact@fabricate.io